 Capitalised costs are periodically assessed to determine whether it is likely that such costs will be recovered in the future.
-To the extent that these capitalised costs are unlikely to be recovered in the future, they are written off and charged to earnings.
+To the extent that these capitalised costs are unlikely to be recovered in the future, they will be written off and charged to earnings.

-Cash Flow
+Funds Flow